 Both Graduate and Undergraduate students may earn up to 3 credits for an internship.
 M.A. students in the Public History Track are required to complete a 3 credit internship.
 All internships are graded as Pass/Fail.
 In order to earn a passing grade, all interns are expected to work for 40 hours per academic credit (that means 120 hours for a three credit internship) and to work on a significant project that meets a need at the internship host institution.
 Registration for HIST 790 (the graduate internship) or HIST 391 (the undergraduate internship) requires pre-approval from a History Department faculty advisor, and faculty must approve the internship project before a student can register.
 To obtain faculty approval, students must complete the Internship Contract Form before beginning an assignment.
 The form contains detailed information about what students must accomplish in order to earn a passing grade.
 The Internship Contract Form is here.

 How Do I Get an Internship?

-Generally, students should begin looking for an internship opportunity several months prior to a desired start date.
-Identify your interests, goals and needs, and contact your academic advisor for guidance on an internship that will best meet your requirements.
+Generally, students should talk to their advisor and begin looking for an internship opportunity several months prior to a desired start date.
+This article offers excellent advice and some links to help you get started.
 The Department of History features internships opportunities on this website.
 The UMBC Shriver Center is also a good source for possibilities.
 Some organizations offering internships require an application form (often available for download at their web site).
 Many positions also require a writing sample.
 A number of federal organizations require background security checks that have long lead times, so applying early is crucial.Many organizations receive fewer applications for fall and spring than summer.
 Fall and spring sessions generally allow interns a more substantive role in their assigned offices due to the longer length of stay.
 Additional resources for finding an internship: